 ► Electric car battery life explained

-► What is the expected life of an electric car battery?
+► What is the expected life of an EV battery?

-Range is already a concern for prospective EV owners, and battery degradation will be an equally important factor – particularly as the used electric car market expands.
 In the same way your mobile phone’s battery may not hold as much charge as it used to, the same thing can happen to EVs.
-And worryingly, that reduction in capacity means a reduction in overall range.
+Inevitably that reduced capacity can reduce range and performance.

 In this guide we’ll help you to understand the battery lifespan of an electric car, how much degradation you should expect, and how to keep battery-powered cars performing at their best.

-Full EVs use numerous clusters of lithium-ion batteries to store energy.
-These are similar to batteries used in laptops and mobile phones, and they’re ideal because they are quick to charge, efficiently store energy and can go through thousands of charging cycles while still holding charge.
+Full EVs use numerous clusters of cells to store energy.
+Each cell is similar to the batteries used in laptops and mobile phones, and they’re ideal because they are quick to charge, efficiently store energy and can go through thousands of charging cycles while still holding charge.
 Like laptop and phone batteries, how they are charged and depleted can affect their lifespan, and as they age they can also suffer from failures, meaning one cell in an older battery pack could affect the whole system.

 Electric car batteries: everything you need to know